How To Lose Belly Fat: 6 Key Secrets

 - Hamburgers, cheeseburgers

 Trans fat has a very powerful association with weight gain – more so than other types of fat.
-Diets rich in trans fat cause a redistribution of fat tissue into the abdomen and lead to a higher body weight even when the total dietary calories are controlled.
+Diets rich in trans fat cause a redistribution of fat tissue into the abdomen and promote weight gain even when the total dietary calories are within normal limits.

 Researchers at Wake Forest University found that trans fats increase the amount of fat around the belly1.
 Trans fats do this not just by adding new fat, but also by moving fat from other areas to the belly.
-A 6-year animal experiment revealed that monkeys fed a trans-fat diet gained 7.2% of their body weight, as compared to 1.8% for monkeys on a mono-unsaturated fat diet.
-Computed tomography measurements in selected monkeys showed significant abdominal fat deposits in the monkeys fed trans fats.
+In a 6-year animal experiment computed tomography measurements in selected monkeys showed significant abdominal fat deposits in the monkeys fed trans fats.
 In humans, that would be enough weight gain to significantly increase risk of diabetes and heart disease.

 5"Cigarette belly": want a flat belly - don't smoke